tattn/SwipeTransition/README.md

 # License

-BackSwipeable is released under the MIT license.
+SwipeTransition is released under the MIT license.
 See LICENSE for details.